wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    Covers bash completion

+<a name="cgroups"></a>

+#### cgroups

-A cgroup (control group) is a group of Linux processes with optional resource isolation, accounting, and limits.
+A cgroup (control group) is a group of Linux processes providing resource allocation, with optional resource isolation, accounting, and limits.
+Cgroups ensure that a container cannot get more than the resources specified for it.

+<a name="chroot"></a>

+#### chroot

+CGroups evolved from chroot.
+The chroot jail, introduced in the 1970s, is still used as the foundation of each container.
+It isolates processes from the root by presenting only the contents of a specific directory (folder) to the process.